Post-modern portfolio theory: History

-Overview
+Discussion

 Harry Markowitz laid the foundations of MPT, the greatest contribution of which is the establishment of a formal risk/return framework for investment decision-making; see Markowitz model.

 By defining investment risk in quantitative terms, Markowitz gave investors a mathematical approach to asset-selection and portfolio management.

 But there are important limitations to the original MPT formulation.

 Two major limitations of MPT are its assumptions that: